angel012912/ReactLibrary/README.md

 # ReactLibrary

+## Description

-## This is a project made for the MIT certificate in FullStack development, this is a simulator of how a library can displays their books information by having all the information in a json file.
+### This is a project made for the MIT certificate in FullStack development, this is a simulator of how a library can displays their books information by having all the information in a json file.

 ## RoadMap of Future Improvements